lacimarsik/harmony-analyser/README.md

 ## Documentation
 For more details and sample analysis please refer to the documentation located in `documentation` folder.
 For any questions and comments please contact the author on GitHub or [mail](mailto: marsik@ksi.mff.cuni.cz).

+## Troubleshooting
+1. You may get: `Exception in thread "main" java.lang.UnsupportedClassVersionError: org/harmony_analyser/application/HarmonyAnalyser : Unsupported major.minor version 52.0`.
+That means you tried to install a new version of JRE when you already have a previous one.
+Make sure you set up the default JRE properly.
+You can check the default Java version used on your UNIX system with: `sudo update-alternatives --config java`.
+2. You may get `jni.h: no such file or directory` while failing to compile jVamp on UNIX.
+If so, you have to manually add the path to jni.h in the Makefile of jVamp.
+It should be something on line 18 looking like: `INCLUDES := -I$(JAVA_HOME)/include -I$(JAVA_HOME)/include/linux` and you will have to update it to something like: `INCLUDES := -I$(JAVA_HOME)/include -I$(JAVA_HOME)/include/linux -I/path/to/jni.h`